A text-based user interface (TUI) for the Red Hat Ansible Automation Platform

 Getting started with ansible-navigator is as simple as:

-pip install ansible-navigator ansible-navigator --help
+pip3 install 'ansible-navigator[ansible-core]' ansible-navigator --help

 (Users wishing to install within a virtual environment might find the relevant Python documentation useful.)